The Engineering of Stonehenge

 Stonehenge, a ring of standing stones in Wiltshire, England, is one of Britain’s most famous prehistoric monuments and a World Heritage Site.
-Located about 90 miles from London and 2 miles from the town of Amesbury, today Stonehenge is revered as n icon of the British countryside and as a spectacular feat of engineering: it is the only surviving lintelled stone circle in the world.
+Located about 90 miles from London and 2 miles from the town of Amesbury, today Stonehenge is revered as an icon of the British countryside.
+It’s also famous as a spectacular feat of engineering: it is the only surviving lintelled stone circle in the world.

 Origins of Stonehenge

 It’s believed that Stonehenge was first used as a cremation ceremony site.
 Originally built around 3,000 BCE as an earthen circular enclosure reinforced with 56 stone or timber blocks, the ditch was dug using antler tools!
 The area was used for cremations for several hundred years.

 In the late Neolithic period, around 2500 BCE, the famous stones were added after a great deal of organised effort.
 Stonehenge consists of large sandstone blocks called sarsens and smaller ‘bluestones’ (so-called because they have a bluish tinge when freshly broken or wet).

 Initially, the sarsens formed an inner horseshoe and an outer circle, while the bluestones were set up between them in a double arc.
 200 or 300 years later the bluestones were rearranged to form a circle and inner oval (which was again later altered to form a horseshoe).